Benefits of pre-application advice

 - The creation or change of use of 1000m² or more of non-residential floor space

 Charges include the cost of obtaining advice from other council services, e.g. drainage, environmental protection etc. and external consultation where available to us.
+Payment is now required in advance of meetings.
+Should the meeting overrun you will be invoiced for the additional time prior to your agreement.

 Any charges are in addition to fees for making planning and advert applications.
 Fees for planning applications are available on our Planning Fees webpage.